Help your children write better and give them life skills.

 Both note-taking and journaling are great ways to practice writing and help your child write better.

-One of the practical life skills every person should have is writing, especially for those who do it for a living.
+One of the practical life skills every person should have is writing, especially for those who do it for a living, adds Forbes.

-It’s the reason why you have to develop it in your child during his early years.
+It’s why you must develop it in your child during his early years.

 While it’s true that writing requires time and patience, the tips above should help your children write better.